yren24/SheafLapNet/README.md

 * fair-esm 2.0.0
 * torch 2.1.1
 * pytorch-cuda 11.7
-* softwares need to be installed (See readme at folder software)
+* softwares need to be installed (See readme at folder bin)

 ## Reproduce our results